❊ Code of Conduct/

 • Membership rates for the Madison Community Pool are reviewed and approved annually by the Borough Council.
 Rates may include early bird registration periods, general registration, and in-season pricing, as determined by the Borough.

-Membership fees may be adjusted in accordance with applicable Borough ordinances, including but not limited to Ordinance 8-2026.
+• Membership fees may be adjusted in accordance with applicable Borough ordinances, including but not limited to Ordinance 8-2026.

-All memberships are non-refundable and non-transferable.
+• All memberships are non-refundable and non-transferable.

-Membership assistance may be available on a case-by-case basis, subject to eligibility criteria and administrative review.
+• Membership assistance may be available on a case-by-case basis, subject to eligibility criteria and administrative review.

-• The Borough of Madison reserves the right to amend, revise, or supplement these regulations at any time.
+• The Borough of Madison reserves the right to amend, revise, or supplement this Code of Conduct from time to time.
+The Borough of Madison reserves the right to establish additional policies and procedures as they determine in their absolute discretion.
 Updated versions will be made available to all members and posted on the official Madison Community Pool website.